Up to 50% off sofas & mattresses — limited‑time deals.

 Is a pit sectional just a big U-shaped sectional?

-No. The “pit” feel comes from closing in the center with ottomans or extra modules so it functions like a shared lounge surface.
+No. The “pit” feel comes from closing in the center with ottomans or extra modules so it works like one shared lounge surface.

 Are pit sectionals bad for your back?